SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 ## Runner account

 The self-hosted GitHub Actions runner account is responsible for deployment automation.
-The installer detects this account and gives it ownership only of runner-managed live files.
+The installer detects this account and prepares runner-managed file permissions where appropriate.

 Runner-managed live files include: